Telstra stops selling ZTE phones: What you need to know

 Most of Telstra's ZTE-produced phones were low-cost devices offered either as pre-paid phones or on low repayment terms as mobile contract options.
 Here's Telstra's current run of advertised pre-paid handsets, although it's worth noting that some are listed as "clearance" models so stock may be limited:

 |iPhone SE Space Grey 32GB||$399|

-If you're after a low-cost contract phone on the Telstra network, your choices are somewhat limited, with the current lowest cost option the iPhone SE at $59 per month.
-Here's everything Telstra's currently offering for under $70 per month on a 24-month contract:
+If you're after a low-cost contract phone on the Telstra network, your choices are somewhat limited, with the current lowest cost option being the LG K11+ at $59 per month.
+You can see what that $59 gets you in the table below: